roryp/evi-next-js-app/README.md

 1. Navigate to the "Sarcasm Voice" page using the navigation bar.
 2. Enter the text you want to convert to sarcastic speech.
-3. Select your preferred TTS model (Standard or Mini).
-4. Customize the voice settings using the provided controls.
+3. Customize the voice settings using the provided controls.
-5. Click the "Generate Voice" button.
+4. Click the "Generate Voice" button.
-6. Listen to the generated audio through the audio player.
+5. Listen to the generated audio through the audio player.
-7. Download the audio file by right-clicking on the player and selecting "Save audio as..."
+6. Download the audio file by right-clicking on the player and selecting "Save audio as..."

 #### Voice Customization Options